natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

       periodSeconds: 60
 ```

-When the number of pods is more than 40 the second policy will be used for scaling down.
+When the number of pods is more than 40 the second policy will be used for scaling in.
-For instance if there are 80 replicas and the target has to be scaled down to 10 replicas
+For instance if there are 80 replicas and the target has to be scaled in to 10 replicas
 then during the first step 8 replicas will be reduced.
 In the next iteration when the number
 of replicas is 72, 10% of the pods is 7.2 but the number is rounded up to 8.
 On each loop of
-the autoscaler controller the number of pods to be change is re-calculated based on the number
+the autoscaler controller the number of pods to be changed is re-calculated based on the number
 of current replicas.
 When the number of replicas falls below 40 the first policy _(Pods)_ is applied
 and 4 replicas will be reduced at a time.

 `periodSeconds` indicates the length of time in the past for which the policy must hold true.
-The first policy allows at most 4 replicas to be scaled down in one minute.
+The first policy allows at most 4 replicas to be scaled in, in one minute.
 The second policy
-allows at most 10% of the current replicas to be scaled down in one minute.
+allows at most 10% of the current replicas to be scaled in, in one minute.

 The policy selection can be changed by specifying the `selectPolicy` field for a scaling
 direction.
 By setting the value to `Min` which would select the policy which allows the